TheOdinProject/curriculum/foundations/installations/installations.md

 sudo nano /etc/wsl.conf
 ~~~

 - When prompted for a password enter the password you set earlier.
-You may notice that while entering your password you don't see any visual feedback.
-This is an intentional security measure, and nothing to worry about.
+As mentioned before you'll see no visual feedback when entering it.
 - You'll be shown `nano`, a text editor for Linux.
-Enter the following two lines
+Enter the following two lines.
+They might be already present, in which case you can ignore the rest of this step and simply exit `nano` (press <kbd>Ctrl</kbd> + <kbd>X</kbd>).

 ~~~
 [boot]